 - How does the financing fit into your skilled nursing facility’s strategic plan/goals?
 For instance, you may be looking to refinance an existing loan to free up cash flow to acquire or build another facility.

-- One other thing is understand that while you are the expert in long term care operations, you are not the expert in financing.
+- Get help!
+One other thing is to understand that while you are the expert in long-term care operations, you are not the expert in financing.
 Be willing to listen to the lender or your consultant.
 And, don’t be afraid to ask questions!

-Skilled nursing project financing requires a firm grasp on operations and the local market
+Skilled nursing project financing requires an acute awareness of your operations and your market

 “Luck happens when opportunity meets preparation” – I heard this one many years ago while listening to a tape (yes, it was that long ago!) by the great Earl Nightingale.
 It has always stuck with me since part of this valuable message is that we can make our own luck.